California Community College Early Childhood Educator Bylaws

 ARTICLE XI.
 DISSOLUTION

-A recommendation for the dissolution of the Association, approved by at least 75 percent of the members of Board of Directors, shall be submitted to the membership orally at a meeting called for that purpose and by written notification mailed to the entire membership.
-Written notice of the proposed dissolution shall be sent at least 30 days before the vote is to be taken at a membership meeting.
-The recommendations must then be approved by an affirmation vote of two-thirds of those members present and voting.
+A recommendation for the dissolution of the Association, approved by at least 75 percent of the members of Board of Directors, shall be submitted by written notification to the entire membership.
+Written notice of the proposed dissolution shall be sent at least 30 days before the vote is to be taken.
+The recommendations must then be approved by an affirmation vote of two-thirds of those members voting.
+Results of the vote will be shared with the entire membership.
 Upon dissolution of this Association, the assets of the corporation remaining after payment of all debts of this corporation are irrevocably dedicated to corporations qualifying for exemption from federal income tax under Section 501 (c)(3) of the Internal Revenue Code.